ARM-software/ethos-n-driver-stack/README.md

 ### Download the Ethos-N driver stack

-You must download the different components of the driver stack to build the driver.
-The different components of the driver stack are available for download in different ways.
+You must download Arm NN and Ethos-N driver stack to build the Ethos-N driver stack.
+The Ethos-N driver stack download contains the Ethos-N NPU driver, kernel module, backend and firmware binaries file.

-Enter the following commands to download Arm NN, the Ethos-N NPU driver, kernel module, and other components you require:
+Enter the following commands to download the above mentioned components:

 ```sh
 mkdir driver_stack